pmq20/node-packer/ROADMAP.md

 ## v1.x

+- Eliminate dependending on an outside Node.js and npm when compiling
+- Add options to generate installers
 - Support writing options down to package.json
   - select the correct Node.js version via `engines` of package.json
   - configure auto-update to enable/disable prompts when new versions were detected
+  - enable/disable auto-update
 - Add options to select items to deliver
   - opt out zlib/openssl for system libraries
   - Incl and ICU
   - debug facilities
 - Add options to select compression-method
   - optionally xz the final product
-- Add options to generate installers
 - Detect simultaneous runs of nodec
   - https://github.com/pmq20/node-compiler/issues/31
 - Warn the user that some symbolic link links to the outside of the project